Starflight: The Plane That Couldn't Land: Plot

 Starflight, the first hypersonic transport, is being prepared for its maiden flight from Los Angeles to Sydney, Australia.
 On board are the pilot, Cody Briggs, cheating on his wife Janet with Erica Hansen, media-relations representative for Thornwell Aviation.
 Passengers include designer Josh Gilliam, who is apprehensive about the engines not being under ground control, and satellite TV baron Freddie Barrett.
-Takeoff is delayed so that the body of the deceased Australian ambassador and his wife, Mrs. Winfield, can be taken aboard; something that Del, the first officer, considers a bad omen.
+Takeoff is delayed so that the body of the deceased Australian ambassador and his wife, Mrs. Winfield, can be taken aboard - something that Del, the first officer, considers a bad omen.

+Passengers include a gaggle of reporters for print and television, communications entrepreneur Freddie Barrett, gold thief Hal Parisi and his bride who does not know of Hal's crime, and Thornwell electrical engineer Joe Pedowski who is afraid of flying.

 Bud Culver, Freddie's partner in Australia, tells Freddie he must scrub that day's launch of a TV satellite because weather is closing in; Freddie orders an immediate launch without NASA approval.
 Cleared by NASA for liftoff, Starflight climbs to 23 miles using its scramjet engines, then levels off.
 Freddie's rocket runs into trouble with the second stage and has to be destroyed.
-NASA reports that destruction of the rocket produces debris, heading for Starflight.
-Cody's lets NASA guide their maneuvers.
-Engineer Chris Lucas recommends Starflight climb out of danger.
-Cody engages the rocket engine again, but rocket debris from the failed launch hits the underside of the aircraft.
-When NASA says they are clear, Cody orders the jets shut off, but they keep firing because the debris has severed the rocket engine controls.
+NASA reports that destruction of the rocket has produced debris which is headed for Starflight.
+Cody wants NASA to guide their maneuvers, so NASA engineer Chris Lucas recommends Starflight climb out of danger.
+Cody engages the scramjets again, but debris from the failed launch hits the underside of the aircraft.
+When NASA says they are clear, Cody orders the jets shut off, but they keep firing because the debris has severed the controls.
 Their hydrogen fuel runs out just as Starflight reaches orbit.

-NASA dispatches the Columbia Space Shuttle to refuel Starflight, while bringing Josh Gilliam back to Earth to work on the problem.
-Flight engineer Pete tests the airlock transfer but is killed when the hatch malfunctions and breaks free.
+NASA dispatches the Columbia Space Shuttle to refuel Starflight, and to bring Josh Gilliam back to Earth to work on the problem.
+An astronaut advises shutting down the damaged power conduit, putting the media aboard off the air.
+Starflight's flight engineer Pete tests the airlock transfer but is killed when the hatch malfunctions and breaks free.
 Improvising, Cody sends Josh to Columbia inside the ambassador's coffin.
-Columbia returns to Earth with Josh aboard.
-He discovers Thornwell's universal docking tunnel, a flexible conduit that could be attached between Starflight and Columbia.
-Cody has power restored, electrifying the conduit damaged by rocket debris.
+Columbia returns to Earth with Josh aboard, landing at Thornwell to be serviced by Thornwell's mothballed shuttle-handling facility.
+Josh discovers Thornwell's universal docking tunnel, a flexible conduit that could be attached between Starflight and Columbia.